kingepic84/symphony-language/README.md

 FULL RELEASE!!!
 Apart from Syntax Highlighting, this extension now offers ***INTELLISENSE AUTOCOMPLETE!!!*** This means that whenever you create labels, and you use the `goto` and `if-goto` statements, it will give you a list of the labels you already created to pick from!
 The same goes for functions, whenever you invoke `call` it will give you a list of the function names you created and autocomplete them for you!

+### 1.0.1

+Fixed a small bug with function call autocomplete.

 **Enjoy the Extension!**